How Post-Traumatic Stress Disorder (PTSD) Affects Relationships

 Difficulty asking for help

 A feeling of helplessness is extremely common in people suffering from PTSD.
 They often feel that others won’t understand how they’re feeling.
-Therefore, they decide to face their difficulties alone.
+As such, they decide to face their difficulties alone.

 Inability to enjoy